DogeisCut/Era/README.md

 > [!NOTE]
-> Era is still very very early in development, this documentation may be missing information, specifically within data types.
+> Era is still very very early in development, this documentation may be missing information, especially within data types.

 # Era
 A new interpreted programming language!